 - Different colored LEDs are made of Different Materials: Depending on the color of the hobby LED light, the material used to make the semiconductor varies.
 In Evan Designs blue and green LEDs, Indium gallium nitride (InGaN) is used in the semiconductor.
 In the red, yellow, and orange LEDs we offer, Aluminum gallium indium phosphide (AlGaInP) is used.
 Gallium Nitride (GaN) use in semiconductors was an important discovery that allowed for the creation of many different LED colors.

 - Blue LEDs can help keep food fresh: LED light is more antibacterial and antimicrobial than incandescent light, however, blue tiny LED lights, in particular, are especially beneficial in preserving food.
 Scientists found that the light from blue mini LEDs has a strong antibacterial effect on a large number of foodborne pathogens, and they are used to preserve meat and cut fruits and vegetables.
 This phenomenon is due to light-sensitive compounds in bacterial cells.
 These compounds are particularly sensitive to the wavelengths of blue light and exposure can result in the death of the bacterial cells.

 We hope you enjoyed learning more about the micro LED lights in Evan Design’s hobby lighting kits.
-Feel free to comment with your own interesting facts about LEDs and be sure to check out our other articles on Electricity and the History of LEDs.
+Feel free to comment with your own interesting facts about LEDs and be sure to check out our other articles on the How's and Why's of LEDs.